 So, not only do we lose desperately-needed housing, we lose $30M in TASP fees that would go to City coffers.

-And we lose associated impact fees (which help the schools), annual property taxes (helps many government agencies), and CFD fees (which help the people living in the area).
+And we lose associated impact fees (which help the schools), annual property taxes (which helps many government agencies), and CFD fees (which help the people living in the area).

-BART's latest design of the parking structure increased parking spaces by reducing retail space (and the associated sales tax revenue) from 25,000 sqr. feet down to only 4,000.
+BART's latest design of the parking structure increased parking spaces by reducing retail space (and the associated sales tax revenue) from 25,000 square feet down to only 4,000.

-One cost factor that remains is where does the money come from to pay the anticipated annual
+One big question is where does the money come from to pay the anticipated annual

-As a transit system, we could expect that VTA would subsidize it at the same level (82%) as other transit systems (bus and light rail).
+As a government-owned transit system, we could expect that VTA would subsidize it at the same level (85%) as other transit systems (bus and light rail).